LivePersonInc/knowledge-center-archive/pages/documents/Agent-Manager-Workspace/Workspace-configuration/adding-your-own-widgets.md

 * **Automatic focus management may be problematic**: Applications with focus stealing can cause issues in the user interface of the Agent Workspace.

 {: .notice}
-**Note**: To integrate with your **Salesforce** application, open a ticket to Salesforce support and request the removal of the X-Frame option from your organization’s Salesforce pages.
+To integrate with your **Salesforce** application, open a ticket to Salesforce support and request the removal of the X-Frame option from your organization’s Salesforce pages.
 This will allow you to open Salesforce in the widget.
 Agents must log into Salesforce in a separate browser tab (or through SSO) prior to accepting chats.
 Make sure that the application that you are trying to integrate meets the above requirements and try again.

 ## Widget notifications